Juliano Pacheco

-Juliano Real Pacheco (born 6 April 1990), simply known as Juliano Pacheco, is a Brazilian footballer who plays for Brasil de Pelotas.
-Mainly a defensive midfielder, he can also play as a left back.
+Juliano Real Pacheco (born 6 April 1990), simply known as Juliano Pacheco, is a Brazilian former professional footballer who played as a defensive midfielder.

-Club career
+Career

 Born in Pelotas, Rio Grande do Sul, Juliano graduated with Internacional's youth setup.
 On 11 December 2011, after making his senior debuts in the year's Campeonato Gaúcho, he was loaned to Goiás for a year.

 Juliano made his professional debut on 3 August 2012, coming on as a late substitute for Walter in a 6–0 away routing of Ipatinga for the Série B championship.
 Despite appearing rarely, he signed permanently with the club in December.

 On 15 May 2014 Juliano made his Série A debut, starting in a 2–0 home win against Botafogo.